sarihammad/shortenit/README.md

-# ShortenIt: URL Shortener with Distributed Hashing
+# ShortenIt: Scalable URL Shortener with Distributed Hashing, Redis Caching, Kafka Queues

 ## Overview
 This project is a high-performance URL shortener built using **Spring Boot**, **Cassandra**, **Redis**, and **Kafka**.
 It provides fast lookups and high availability, leveraging **consistent hashing** for efficient load distribution.